rkaippully/starter/README.md

 See documentation of module `Starter` for details.

+An example web server using starter can be found in `example` directory.

 # License
 Starter is distributed under Mozilla Public License 2.0.
 See the file LICENSE for details.